We help business and IT professionals to maximise value, success and ROI from

 2015: David Jacobs and Andy Doran-Smith presented an overview of Business Value Maximisation Framework (BVMF®) to Roehampton University's Heads of Information Systems

-2015: Click here to see our latest information leaflets for company directors and managers with an introduction to our Business Value Maximisation Framework (BVMF®) and related services
+2015: Click here to see our 2015 information leaflets for company directors and managers with an introduction to our Business Value Maximisation Framework (BVMF®) and related services

 2015: Hazel I Longworth, PA and business value archivist, appointed Head of Archive and Library Services (ALS).
 Hazel's eye for detail and enthusiasm has impressed us immensely

 2015: Jean Cohen, content and promotion manager, appointed Head of Media, Marketing and Public Relations (MMPR).
-Jean brings an American directness to her new role at "MaxVal" - we look forward to working with her
+Jean brings an American directness to her new role at "MaxVal" - we look forward to working with her.
+Note Sep 2024: we're sad to say Jean passed away last year; we remember her verve very fondly

 2015: Andy Doran-Smith joined Maximum Value [now MaxVal Consultancy] Ltd as Program Value Manager.
 Andy has been hugely supportive; we look forward to benefiting from his influence

-2014: Click here to see our recent advertising campaign leaflet for business IT value seekers
+2014: Click here to see our 2014 advertising campaign leaflet for business IT value seekers

 2014: David Jacobs founded Do IT Better Consortium (DIBC), a group of consultancies dedicated to radical improvement of services and methods for gaining business value from IT enabled process.
 Click here to see details